 When it comes to Identifying hazards, it should be an ongoing process just like the rest of an Ergonomic STRIKE.
 Specific times to consider hazards should include (at a minimum) when a new work station is being fit for a person, and when new job functions or tasks are initiated.

 By establishing effective, efficient, and replicable Key Solutions, you build yourself a process.
 This process maximizes the benefit of evaluating a hazard and creating valuable workstation fit and job function for your employees.

-When it comes to how frequently you Evaluate your ergonomics program, the minimum would be annually.
+When it comes to how frequently you Evaluate your ergonomics program, the minimum would be annual.
 It is better to have a quarterly discussion over any novel solutions that were implemented and the progress or changes of any historic programs.
-When there is fear of severe injury or you are conducting your first STRIKE monthly, or weekly, evaluations can jump start the improvement process.
+When there is fear of severe injury or you are conducting your first STRIKE monthly, or weekly, evaluations can jump-start the improvement process.
 More frequent evaluations allow sufficient time to collect data and make expedient course corrections when necessary.

 Risk Factors for Workplace Injury